fbattel1/qbb2024-answers/day2-lunch/README.md

 - There appear to be IG pseudogenes on more chromosomes than IG genes.
 Chromosomes 2, 22, and 14 contaiin the most IG genes and IG pseudogenes.

+##Q2
+- grep pseudogene gene.gtf is not effective becuase it is not specific for IG pseudogenes and would capture all different pseudogenes.
+A better pattern would be as above, IG_pseudogene.

+##Q3
+- (base) cmdb@QuantBio-20 day2-morning % cut -f1,4,5,14 gene-tabs.gtf > genes.bed